endiverse/endiverse.trufan.nft/README.md

 This reputation cannot be bought or sold, it must be minted and earned / upgraded by each participant.
 Reputation influences voting power and community rewards levels.

-The EndiVerse XP NFT has 60 Levels.
+The Endiverse XP NFT has 60 Levels.
 The XP leveling system uses a bronze, silver, gold, combined with a military style ranking system.